 Requirements Elicitation (Techniques of the Foundation Level are deepened and extended in order to be able to collect requirements even more efficiently.)

 Requirements Modeling (The correct use of graphical models to map functional requirements will be taught.)

 Requirements Management (Methods and techniques for managing requirements of the entire product life cycle are learned.)

 - The Expert Level is aimed at candidates who hold at least three CRPE Advanced Level certificates, have at least three years of practical experience as a requirements engineer and work as a trainer or coach in the field of RE.

 For each level there is a defined and regulated examination procedure with practical examination questions.

 You can find an overview of IREB, the different certification levels, partnerships, etc. here »

-A curriculum for the Certified Digital Design Professional (CDDP) is announced for 2020.
+Since 01.03.2022 there is a curriculum for the Digital Design Professional (DDP).
+You can find information on the topic here.
 A pro and cons for the new job description proposed by Bitkom e.V. can be read here »

 Here you can find additional information from our blog: